EricUniqueUsername/QGIS-Documentation/docs/training_manual/basic_map/overview.rst

 :abbr:`★☆☆ (Basic level)` The Locator Bar ...............................................................................

-Within this bar you can access to almost all the objects of QGIS: layers, layer features, algorithms, spatial bookmarks, etc. Check all the different options in the :ref:`locator_options` section of the QGIS User Manual.
+Within this bar you can access almost all the objects of QGIS: layers, layer features, algorithms, spatial bookmarks, etc. Check all the different options in the :ref:`locator_options` section of the QGIS User Manual.